ohmss/workshop-betterreads/README.md

 <summary><b> 2️⃣ What other prerequisites are required?</b></summary>
 <hr>
 <ul>
+<li>You will need an enough *real estate* on screen, we will ask you to open a few windows and it does not file mobiles (tablets should be OK)
-<li>You will need a GitHub account
+<li>You will need a GitHub account eventually a google account for the Google Authentication (optional)
-<li>You will also need an Astra account: don't worry, we'll work through that in the following
+<li>You will need an Astra account: don't worry, we'll work through that in the following
+<li>As Intermediate level we expect you to know what java and Spring are.
 </ul>
 </p>
 </details>